nh-g/todo-list/README.md

 # ToDoLy - A text based interface to-do list application

 Welcome to TodoLy, a simple to do list app that you can run from the command line.
-This application is a work in progress.
-Expected date of completetion for the project is 19th March 2021.
-Untill then please refer to the Current status.

 ## Table of Contents